Suggested Activities for Early Stage Alzheimer's

 Whether playing cards together or participating in an exercise program together, the important thing is that the person with Alzheimer’s remains engaged in the activity.
 Such sensory stimulation helps preserve their basic skills—such as being able to button a shirt—and function as independently as possible for as long as possible.

-Suggested Activities for Stage 2 Alzheimer's
+Suggested Activities for Early-Moderate Alzheimer's Disease

-Outdoor Activities for Those with Dementia
+Outdoor Activities for Those Living with Dementia